Middlebury Alternative Break Trips (MAlt)

 Each MAlt trip typically has a total of 10-12 participants, including two well-qualified and trained leaders, all Middlebury students.
 MAlt has a needs-blind acceptance policy and does fund-raising throughout the year to make sure that anyone who needs financial assistance can participate.

-More information and application for February 2014 Alternative Break Trips here.
+More information and application for March 2014 Mini-MAlt Spring Break Trip visit here.

 For more information, contact MAlt adviser Ashley Calkins, Associate Director, Community Engagement, 118 South Main Street.

 - Find out more about the February 2013 MAlt trips here.

 Watch this video (below) of MAlt 2012 participants’ visit to the Rocky Branch Community Center to join in a traditional music night and share their own musical heritage.
 This MAlt trip went to Tennessee to participate in service with the Cherokee Nation and Smoky Mountains National Park.